Auto Healing for Selenium Web Automation

 capabilities.AddAdditionalOption("LT:Options", ltOptions);

-For PHP, you can use the following code:
+For PHP, use the following code:

 $capability = array(